-Board Developed Industry Curriculum Framework (ICF) Courses include Automotive, Business Services, Construction, Electrotechnology, Entertainment Industry, Financial Services, Hospitality, Information Technology, Human Services, Primary Industries, Retail Services and Tourism, Travel & Events.
-These courses are Category B courses, they mostly count for 4 units of HSC credit, include 70 hours of mandatory work placement and have an optional HSC examination.
-Only one Category B course can be included in the calculation of the Australian Tertiary Admission Rank (ATAR).
+Board Developed Industry Curriculum Framework Courses include Automotive, Business Services, Construction, Electrotechnology, Entertainment Industry, Financial Services Hospitality, Information and Digital Technology, Human Services, Metal & Engineering, Primary Industries, Retail Services and Tourism, Travel & Events.
+These courses are Category B courses, mostly count for 2 units of HSC credit in Year 11 and 2 units in Year 12, include 70 hours of mandatory Work Placement and have an optional HSC examination and only one course can be counted in the Australian Tertiary Admission Rank (ATAR).

-Board Endorsed Courses (BECs) are courses based on national industry Training Packages that are endorsed by NSW Education Standards Authority (NESA) for inclusion as an elective in Year 9 or 10 or in the Higher School Certificate.
-These courses include Animal Studies, Beauty Therapy, Fashion Design Hairdressing, Laboratory Skills, Plumbing, Sport and Recreation and Warehousing.
-Stage 6 BECs mostly count for 4 units of HSC credit, they do not count towards the ATAR and there is not a HSC exam.
-Stage 6 BECs may also be studied by Year 10 students as Early Commencement of Stage 6.
-Students in Year 9 and 10 who enroll in a Stage 6 BEC course must satisfy all RoSA requirements.
-Stage 5 BECs are 100 hours duration and are only available to students currently enrolled in Year 9 or in Year 10.
+Board Endorsed Vocational Education and Training courses are courses based on national industry Training Packages that are endorsed by NESA for inclusion as an elective in Year 9 or 10 or in the Higher School Certificate.
+These courses include Animal Studies, Beauty Therapy, Fashion Design Hairdressing, Lock smithing, Laboratory Skills, Plumbing, Sport and Recreation and many more.
+These courses mostly count for 2 units of HSC credit in Year 11 and 2 units in Year 12, do not count towards the ATAR and do not have an optional HSC examination.